davidpanderson/music_match/README.md

 # music_match
-A Web-based system for matching composers and performers
+A Web-based system for matching classical music composers and performers

 A web site that lets composers and performers
 * Create accounts